albblgb/Hiding-images-within-images/README.md

 # Pusnet
-This repository is the official code for pusnet and the reproduced code for balujanet, hidden, wengnet and hinet (hiding images within images).
+This repository is the official code for pusnet and the reproduced code for balujanet, hidden, wengnet and hinet.

 ## Dependencies and Installation